Bulk CDs & DVDs

 - No sales tax or hidden fees :)

-A CD can only contain 79 minutes of audio.
+A CD can contain up to 79 minutes of audio.

 So you just need CDs or DVDs with no packaging or hype?
 You've come to the right place!
 We've been duplicating and replicating bulk CDs and DVDs for thousands of happy customers all over the world since 1993.
 Not much more to say other than that we will guarantee your happiness with our product.